 The Difference Between a Personality Trait and a Personality Type

-As I just explained, a trait can be visualized as a dimension or a continuum, and people can fall anywhere along the trait dimension from very low to very high.
-And when psychologists measure any particular trait, people’s scores can range from very low scores to very high scores.
+A trait can be visualized as a dimension or a continuum, and people can fall anywhere along the trait dimension from very low to very high.
+When psychologists measure any particular trait, people’s scores can range from very low scores to very high scores.
 In the case of sensation-seeking, for example, scores on one measure of sensation seeking can range anywhere from 0 to 40.

 In contrast, when we talk about a personality type, we are categorizing people into a small number of discrete categories or groups, sometimes only two.
-So, instead of giving you a score on a continuous measure of sensation-seeking, we could simply classify you as being low or high in sensation-seeking.
-Or, we could classify you as a dominant or submissive person, as depressed or not depressed, or as an extrovert versus an introvert.
+Instead of giving you a score on a continuous measure of sensation-seeking, we could simply classify you as being low or high in sensation-seeking, or we could classify you as a dominant or submissive person, as depressed or not depressed, or as an extrovert versus an introvert.

 In each case, we have classified you as a type of person—a low sensation seeker, a dominant person, an introvert, or whatever—by putting you in a category.